-In addition to our hilarious group of Bros that we have come to adore, we are introduced to a new group of ‘love consultants’ known as THE LONERS – a meddling group of ladies who serve as Vlad’s sounding board and confidants.
+In addition to our hilarious group of Bros that we have come to adore throughout the series, we are introduced to a new group of ‘love consultants’ known as THE LONERS – a meddling group of ladies who serve as Vlad’s sounding board and confidants.
 These gals have everything we love about the Bros, but with a bit of extra sass thrown in for good measure.

-We get a lot more of COLTON in Isn’t It Bromantic? as we gear up for his story in the next novel, and his character is one of my favorites.
+We get a lot more of COLTON in Isn’t It Bromantic? as we gear up for his story in the final book of the Bromance Book Club series, and his character is one of my favorites.
 He’s fun, funny, and flirty, and I look forward to seeing what Adams does with his character.

 Isn’t It Bromantic? relied on miscommunication due to the long-term friendship and fear of ruining it.
 But it was handled somewhat realistically, adding enough angst and pining to the story.
 Their years of wrong assumptions about each other made sense and didn’t feel forced, allowing the story to progress organically.

 Despite all the sexual angst, the sex scenes were anticlimactic compared to the previous books.
 I can guess why the author did this – because of Vlad’s secret (no spoilers) and to paint him as more of a ‘gentle giant.’
 But if you prefer your love scenes to be a bit more steamy or passionate, then you might be disappointed with this one.